Did Thanos' snap raise the market's soft spot for Trump?

 Hello everyone, I am Dolphin Research!

-From the perspective of businesses, in the AI era, most American companies have entered a new capital expenditure cycle, beginning to hire, acquire land for data factories, and there is hope for further productivity improvements.
+From the perspective of businesses, in the AI era, most American companies have entered a new capital expenditure cycle, starting to hire, acquire land for data factories, and there is hope for further productivity improvements.

 (PS, Trump, who has been calling for a reduction in the national debt burden, actually saw the federal debt balance accelerate during his first term (2017-2020) due to tax cuts, even without considering the impact of the pandemic.)